George Scarfe: Biography

-Scarfe was preeminently a business man, upright and diligent, regarded as one of the best and truest of Adelaide's merchants, fair and just and approachable by the humblest employee.
-He lived an exceedingly quiet life, shunning publicity, and despite his position and influence, refused to talk about himself.
-His whole life was wrapped up in his business and his home, and his success can be as much attributed to his single-mindedness as to the business acumen.

-He was not much given to delegation, rather a believer in the motto "If you want a job done well you must do it yourself."

-He kept current with every aspect of the business, and personally attended to customers' requirements as much as was humanly possible.

-As prosperity came to the colony (and for a time South Australia was the wealthiest in the British Empire) rivals became numerous and competition fierce, but the firm more than held its own, thanks largely to his industry and business sense.

 He lived alone as a guest of the elegant York Hotel, corner of Rundle and Pulteney streets, until around 1880 when he purchased the large property near Stonyfell and Burnside, named "Wattle Park", where he took a keen interest in his orchard and flower beds.

 He enjoyed vigorous good health, and never missed a day's work until the last year of his life, when in February 1903 it began to break down, and he took to his bed.
 For the first time in his working life he was not the first to arrive and the last to leave.
 He recovered somewhat, and was back in action around 1 April 1903, but a week or so later declined rapidly and died at his home, attended by Dr. J. C. Verco.

 His remains were interred in the Scarfe family vault, North Road Cemetery.

 Other business interests

 Scarfe played no part in public affairs, but was involved in other commercial interests.
 He was a director of: